WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 :::details
 ### Can I export a list of transactions?

-There is currently no convenient way to export a list with transaction details.
+There is currently no convenient way to export a list with transaction details inside the GUI.
 However, you can see the `wallet.json` files inside the `WalletBackups` folder (you can find it in your [Wasabi data folder](/FAQ/FAQ-UseWasabi.md#where-can-i-find-the-wasabi-data-folder)) which contains all the public keys, labels and anonset.

+You can use the [Wasabi RPC server `gethistory` call](/using-wasabi/RPC.md#gethistory) to get a list of all transactions, including date, block height, amount, label and tx id.
 :::

 ## Settings